Business Brigades FAQ

 Community involvement is key to a successful business brigade.
 The community will participate in interviews and workshops delivered by brigade volunteers.
 Business owners will take the time to show you their business and receive technical support.
 In Panama, families will invite the groups into their homes for interviews and workshops.
 The community will actively show the brigaders what they know and how they work on a daily basis.
 The community will gather for a final event where both the brigade and the community members will meet one last time before departing to share lessons learned, successes and plans for on-going development.

 What does a student do to prepare for a Business Brigade?

 For all brigade planning tools, volunteers should visit our Volunteer Resource Site.
 Be sure to reference the Business Pre-Brigade Curriculum.
 Your in-country Program Associate will send you various preparatory documents a 1-2 months prior to your brigade; make sure to review these documents!

 Is there a minimum or maximum number of volunteers for groups?

-For University Chapters, there is a minimum 15 volunteers.
+For University Chapters, there is a minimum 10 volunteers.
 To fairly serve a community’s needs, this number is non-negotiable.
+Groups with 3 to 9 volunteers will have to join another chapter to go on Brigade.
 There is no maximum volunteer number.
 Non-University Chapters- please contact firstname.lastname@example.org.